katson1/inhousebot/README.md

 Notice: The bot may take up to 5 minutes to register the commands.

-> ⚠️ This bot cannot operate on multiple servers simultaneously within the same project, because the database only works in one server.
+> ⚠️ This bot cannot operate on multiple servers simultaneously within the same project because the database only works for one server.
+If you use the bot on more than one server, the data will be messed up.

 If you encounter any issues or have improvements suggestions, feel free to contact me at any time: